splikNot/DataEngineering-Roadmap/README.md

 ## Cursos

-  *  Python, Bash and SQL Essencials for Data Engineering (Completo)
+  *  Python, Bash and SQL Essencials for Data Engineering ✅
-     - Curso A
+     - Python and Pandas for Data Engineering ✅
-     - Curso B
+     - Linux and Bash for Data Engineering ✅
-     - Curso C
+     - Scripting with Python and SQL for Data Engineering ✅
-     - Curso D
+     - Web Applications and Command Line Tools for Data Engineering ✅

 ## Projetos